 Home › Founder, Chairman & CEO’s Message

 As a hotelier with extensive international experience, I remember when climate change seemed a distant possibility.
-Hoteliers started to discuss the “green issue” in the early 90’s after the UN published “Our Common Future” (also known as the Bruntland Report), which explained the concept of sustainability as an attempt to create awareness of the disturbing relations between human society and the natural environment.
+Hoteliers started to discuss the “green issue” in the late 80’s after the UN published “Our Common Future” (Bruntland Report), which explained the concept of sustainability as an attempt to create awareness of the disturbing relations between human society and the natural environment.

 However, as annual temperatures rise and the impact on our planet becomes more evident, we can no longer afford not to make the environment and social responsibility a business priority.
 Travellers today expect safer, more responsible, sustainable destinations and accommodations.
 However, our industry is not really clear about what that truly means.

 Today, many hotels are doing excellent work in sustainability and obtain certifications to reflect their growing compliance and legitimacy, but most still hesitate to be visibly transparent with their guests for a host of reasons.
 Many hotels believe that sustainability is not yet an important issue to today’s traveller.
 In many cases, they are right, but that is changing and changing fast.
 Consumers know that too many companies have prospered at the expense of society and nature.
 In particular, the next generation of travellers and hotel staff are critically aware that there is a direct link between sustainable business, the environment and people’s lives; and there is no hiding in today’s interconnected and interdependent world.